 - 1/4 teaspoon freshly ground black pepper, plus more to taste

 - 1 tablespoon grated fresh ginger

-- 2 teaspoons crème fraîche
+- 1 tablespoon crème fraîche

-Preheat the oven to 400°.
+- Preheat the oven to 400 degrees F.

 - Pour the squash into a large ovenproof baking dish and scrape any remaining oil and spices onto the squash with a spatula.

 - Uncover the dish for the last 10 minutes of the roasting process to bring out a nice, toasty color in the squash.

 - Splash the gnocchi with a little olive oil to keep them from sticking together while they wait for the sauce.

-Remove the squash from the oven and stir in the miso, garlic, and ginger while the squash is still hot.
+- Remove the squash from the oven and stir in the garlic, ginger, miso, and crème fraîche while the squash is still hot.
 (This allows the residual heat of the dish to cook the garlic without burning it bitter.)